-One of the greatest challenges facing database developers is scaling.
-As data volumes and numbers of operations involved grow, system performance must also be improved one way or another.
+One of the most significant challenges facing database developers is scaling.
+As data volumes and numbers of operations involved grow, system performance must also be improved.

-Sharding is a database scaling technology based on the idea of splitting databases up into separate segments, each of which can be housed on a separate server.
+Sharding is a database scaling technology based on splitting databases into separate segments, each of which can be housed on a different server.

 What problems does sharding solve?

 The more popular a project becomes, the more users it attracts.
-These users end up conducting more transactions, launching more DApps, and running more processes on the network.
-As a result, transaction speeds fall and commissions increase in size, impeding the project’s future expansion and development.
+These users conduct more transactions, launch more DApps, and run more processes on the network.
+As a result, transaction speeds fall, and commissions increase, impeding the project's future expansion and development.
 Dividing the network into shards allows you to solve the problem by increasing the processing capacity of the blockchain.

-When a group of nodes is responsible for a certain segment of the ledger, all the nodes in the network are relieved of the requirement to maintain the entire blockchain in order for every transaction to be completed.
-Operations are validated in parallel rather than linearly, thereby increasing the throughput of the network and eliminating the issue of scaling.
+When a group of nodes is responsible for a particular segment of the ledger, all the nodes in the network are relieved of the requirement to maintain the entire blockchain for every transaction to be completed.
+Operations are validated in parallel rather than linearly, thereby increasing the network's throughput and eliminating the scaling issue.

-Additionally, nodes on blockchains that use sharding work more efficiently without increasing computing power as a result of the reduced load.
+Additionally, blockchain nodes that use sharding work more efficiently without increasing computing power due to the reduced load.

 How it all works

-Blockchains require the work of thousands of computers to function, and their computing power enables distributed ledgers to conduct transactions, execute smart contracts, deploy DApps and more.
-If the network operates on the basis of sequential execution, then each node must process every transaction.
-The verification of operations therefore takes a lot of time.
-Ethereum, for example, processes around 10 transactions per second.
+Blockchains require the work of thousands of computers to function, and their computing power enables distributed ledgers to conduct transactions, execute smart contracts, deploy DApps, and more.
+If the network operates based on sequential execution, then each node must process every transaction.
+The verification of operations, therefore, takes a lot of time.
+Ethereum, for example, processes up to 10 transactions per second.

-The principle of sharding lies in abandoning the linear execution model in favour of a parallel one, in which shards only carry out certain calculations and process a large number of transactions simultaneously.
-They are a kind of “blockchain within a blockchain”, transferring all of their information to the main chain, albeit in a compressed format.
+The principle of sharding lies in abandoning the linear execution model in favor of a parallel one, in which shards only carry out certain calculations and process many transactions simultaneously.
+They are a kind of "blockchain within a blockchain," transferring all their information to the main chain, albeit in a compressed format.

 The downsides of sharding